ReeseWang/ruoxi.wang/wireless-surround.md

 Launch **Control Panel -> Hardware and Sound -> Sound -> Scream (WDM) -> Properties -> Advanced -> Default Format**, select *16 bit, 44100 Hz* or *16 bit, 48000 Hz* here and hit OK, as scream-android doesn't support higher bit depth or sample rate.

-Click **Configure** in the Sound dialogue, choose 5.1 surround with side speakers and complete the Speaker Setup.
-If you want to use 5.1 surround with rear speakers, make sure to change the endpoint channel mask accordingly.
+Click **Configure** in the Sound dialogue, choose 5.1 Surround with side speakers and complete the Speaker Setup.
+If you want to use 5.1 Surround with rear speakers, make sure to change the endpoint channel masks accordingly.

 ![Configure Surround Sound](imgs/surround-settings.png)